In India, the tax year begins on 1 April and ends on 31 March.

 General Anti Avoidance Rule (GAAR)

-GAAR provisions have been introduced in the Finance Act, 2017 and are applicable from 1 April 2017.
+GAAR provisions were introduced by the Finance Act, 2017 and have been applicable since 1 April 2017.
 These provisions empower the tax department to declare an ‘arrangement’, or any part or step thereof, entered into by a taxpayer with the main purpose of obtaining tax benefit to be an 'Impermissible Avoidance Agreement' (IAA), the consequence of which would be denial of tax benefit under the Act or under the applicable tax treaty.

 For GAAR provisions, an IAA means the main purpose of which is to obtain a tax benefit, and it: